-Before you schedule an appointment, know that as with any red color, deep red is, "the hardest to get, the hardest to keep and the hardest to get rid of."
+Before you schedule an appointment, know that as with any red color, deep red is, "the hardest to keep up and the hardest to get rid of."

 This is due to the amount of pigment, and the special mixing that goes into creating 'your perfect red' Pickthron says.
 Triana echoes this, noting that every hair type needs different amounts of saturation, so make sure to discuss the finer details with your chosen stylist.

 Now that you've got the top tips, we rounded up a few of our favorite shades on a few celebrities—in case you're thinking about a deep yet subtle hair change.
 Keep scrolling for all the dark red hair inspiration, including maintenance tips from the pro.

 Choosing a Shade: The shade should be tailored to you and is not usually recommended for people with naturally light hair.
 Dark reds or burgundy are more of a free for all, Triana says, but talk to your stylist about creating a color that's complementary to your specific tones.

 Maintenance Level: Depending on what the natural base is, this can be a high maintenance color.
 6-10 weeks between touch-ups is usually recommended.

 We're forever living for Rihanna's hair transformations.
 These auburn ringlets she wore at the 2010 American Music Awards looked absolutely stunning with her matching gown.